zukunft/zukunft.com/docs/code_functions_all.md

     \-- display_linked - section for function display_linked not yet defined that it should be display in /result/result.php
     \-- figure - section for function figure not yet defined that it should be cast in /result/result.php
     \-- api_array - section for function api_array not yet defined that it should be interface in /result/result.php
-    \-- btn_add_back - section for function btn_add_back not yet defined that it should be buttons in /result/result.php
+    \-- btn_add - section for function btn_add not yet defined that it should be buttons in /result/result.php
     \-- btn_edit_back - section for function btn_edit_back not yet defined that it should be buttons in /result/result.php
     \-- btn_del_back - section for function btn_del_back not yet defined that it should be buttons in /result/result.php
     \-- explain - section for function explain not yet defined that it should be review in /result/result.php